-- Eligibility Period End Date: June 30, 2017 - System Eligibility: Systems for which interconnection applications, including final building inspection, are completed at any time prior to the End Date are eligible.
-The system must be designed to offset at least 15% of the customer's current annual load. - Duration: - For residential systems, this transition mitigation measure continues for 5 years after issuance of a permission to operate.
-In no event shall the duration continue beyond June 30, 2022. - For commercial and industrial systems, this transition mitigation measure continues for 10 years after issuance of a permission to operate.
-In no event shall the duration continue beyond June 30, 2027. - Attributes: This transition mitigation measure allows the customer to maintain the same TOU periods for the duration.
-Other changes in rate design, including allocating marginal costs to TOU periods and setting specific rate levels, will be litigated in utility-specific rate proceedings. - For administrative efficiency, IOUs may reduce the number of transition dates by consolidating customers into groups.
+- For residential systems, this transition mitigation measure continues for 5 years after issuance of a permission to operate.
+In no event shall the duration continue beyond July 31, 2022. - For non-residential systems, this transition mitigation measure continues for ten years after issuance of a permission to operate.
+In no event shall the duration continue beyond December 31, 2027 (for schools) or July 31, 2027 (for all other non-residential). - Attributes: This transition mitigation measure allows the customer to maintain the same TOU periods for the duration.
+Other changes in rate design, including allocating marginal costs to TOU periods and setting specific rate levels, will be litigated in utility-specific rate proceedings.
+48 - For administrative efficiency, IOUs may reduce the number of transition dates by consolidating customers into groups.
 This and any other administrative efficiencies should be established through the Tier 3 Advice Letter process.